-- Restructured the marketing team to drive data-driven decisions, refreshed the brand and rebuilt our website, which launched in March 2025. - Attained Cyber Essentials Plus accreditation from the National Cyber Security Centre, achieved SOC 2 Type 2 compliance and launched our Trust Centre (trust.skillcast.com) to enhance our commitment to data security. - Launched our Sandbox environment, which enables prospects to try out features in a live working environment to aid sales of our digital compliance solutions to clients. - Launched our Advisory Board comprising pre-eminent compliance industry experts to provide strategic direction and endorse our proposition. - Launched Skillcast Premium, our all-inclusive service product bundle that accounted for 6% of our total ARR by December 2024. - Launched Skillcast CoreCompliance, our self-serve, cost-effective e-learning solution for small businesses, which accounted for 1% of ARR by December 2024. - Rolled out new standard terms of service to our annual subscription contracts with automatic renewals, with nearly 95% acceptance of clients coming up for renewal accepting the new terms.
+- Restructured the marketing team to drive datadriven decisions, refreshed the brand and rebuilt our website, which launched in March 2025. - Attained Cyber Essentials Plus accreditation from the National Cyber Security Centre, achieved SOC 2 Type 2 compliance and launched our Trust Centre (trust.skillcast.com) to enhance our commitment to data security. - Launched our Sandbox environment, which enables prospects to try out features in a live working environment to aid sales of our digital compliance solutions to clients. - Launched our Advisory Board comprising preeminent compliance industry experts to provide strategic direction and endorse our proposition. - Launched Skillcast Premium, our all-inclusive service product bundle that accounted for 6% of our total ARR by December 2024. - Launched Skillcast CoreCompliance, our selfserve, cost-effective e-learning solution for small businesses, which accounted for 1% of ARR by December 2024.

-- Developed Aida, the compliance assistant that helps employees engage with and clarify compliance concepts undergone client trials in Q1 2025 with a launch planned for Q2. - Started Partnership programmes to drive sales through referrals, resellers and platform integrations - Improved employee benefits plan to sustain our high employee retention rate. - Reduced the size of the professional services team in light of lower market demand for such services and implemented changes to refocus our bespoke development offering on areas of core strengths.
+- Rolled out new standard terms of service to our annual subscription contracts with automatic renewals, with nearly 95% acceptance of clients coming up for renewal accepting the new terms. - Migrated customer support to a new platform to enable faster response times, chat-based support, as well as insights to drive further customer experience and productivity improvements. - Developed Aida, the compliance assistant that helps employees engage with and clarify compliance concepts - undergone client trials in Q1 2025 with a launch planned for Q2. - Started Partnership programmes to drive sales through referrals, resellers and platform integrations. - Improved employee benefits plan to sustain our high employee retention rate. - Reduced the size of the professional services team in light of lower market demand for such services and implemented changes to refocus our bespoke development offering on areas of core strengths.